Gentili History, Family Crest & Coats of Arms

 The surname Gentili was first found in Picardy (French: Picardie) in the arrondissement of d'Amiens, where the family held a family seat since ancient times.

-Important Dates for the Gentili family
+Early History of the Gentili family

 This web page shows only a small excerpt of our Gentili research.
 Another 224 words (16 lines of text) covering the years 1070, 1589, 1652, 1766, 1771, and 1774 are included under the topic Early Gentili History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Gentile, Gentille, Jentile, Jentille, Gentiles, Gentilles, Gentil, Jentiles, Jentilles, Chentile, Chentille, Chentiles, Chentilles, Chantile, Chantille, Chantilly, De Chantilly, Chantiles, Chantilles, Jentile, Jentille and many more.

 Early Notables of the Gentili family (pre 1700)